Creating Custom BlendSQL Ingredients

 # Returning the prompt here allows the underlying BlendSQL classes to track token usage

-return (generator(prompt), prompt)
+return (response, prompt)

 class TableSummary(QAIngredient):